-Course Format - The course will be a combination of lecture and discussion and in 2013 will begin integrating clickers into the classroom.
+Course Format - The course will be a combination of lecture and discussion and integrates clickers into the classroom.
 Postdocs in the UH NASA Astrobiology group will help with the class, sharing lectures in their area of expertise.

 Requirements - Astronomy 110 or equivalent and strong interest in planetary science and exploration.
 The course is intended to be largely non-mathematical in format.